-I’ve attended Oogie Boogie Bash every year it has been offered so far starting with its debut in 2019.
+I've attended Oogie Boogie Bash almost every year since its debut in 2019.
 There are plenty of offerings that remain the same year-to-year, but Disney is always innovating.
-For 2023, guests can expect a few new characters and some changes as well!
+For 2025, guests can expect a few new characters and some changes as well.

 I always attend the party on the hunt for the best tips and hacks to help you dodge the crowds and make the most of your time during the short event.
 I also make sure to get the honest opinions of my kids to help advise on what other families with children would enjoy.